Is it called EURO 2020 or EURO 2021?

 Bucharest - Arena Nationala

 We definitely have several iconic football stadiums lined up for some epic matches, such as Stadio Olimpico, Hampden Park and Allianz Arena, with the legendary Wembley standing out in particular, ready to host the semi-finals as well as the EURO 2020 final.

 Before we head on to the EURO 2020 groups, we will quickly address a couple of practical questions below.

 Is EURO 2020 being cancelled or postponed again?

-However, we are very optimistic that this will definitely not be the case, as UEFA-president Alexander Ceferin recently reaffirmed that the EURO 2020 tournament will unfold exactly as planned across Europe in the 12 hosting cities.
+However, we are very optimistic that this will definitely not be the case, as UEFA-president Alexander Ceferin recently reaffirmed that the EURO 2020 tournament will unfold more or less exactly as planned across Europe.

 EURO 2020 tickets

-At the moment, there are no tickets on sale do to the uncertainties regarding the COVID-19 situation.
+At the moment, there are no tickets on sale due to the uncertainties regarding the COVID-19 situation.
 According to UEFA, information about future ticket sales will be available in April 2021.